Jerusha Tanner Lamptey

-Dr. Lamptey’s is currently working on her first book, Never Wholly Other: A Muslima Theology of Religious Pluralism, which explores the Qur’anic discourse on religious ‘otherness’.
+Dr. Lamptey’s first book, Never Wholly Other: A Muslima Theology of Religious Pluralism (Oxford University Press, forthcoming 2013), explores the Qur’anic discourse on religious ‘otherness’.
 In this book, she draws upon feminist theology and semantics to offer a novel re-interpretation of the Qur’anic discourse that challenges notions of clear and static religious boundaries by distinguishing between and illuminating the complexity of multiple forms of religious difference.
 Her other publications include “Embracing Relationality and Theological Tensions: Muslima Theology, Religious Diversity, and Fate” in Between Heaven and Hell: Islam, Salvation, and the Fate of Others (Oxford Univ.
-Press, 2012); “John Paul II and Islam” in The Interfaith Theology of John Paul II (forthcoming 2012); and “From Sexual Difference to Religious Difference: Toward a Muslima Theology of Religious Pluralism” in Control, Consent and Choice: New Voices of Muslim Women Theologians (forthcoming 2012); “‘Mapping’ the Religious Other: The Second Vatican Council’s Approach to Protestantism,” (Journal of Ecumenical Studies 45:4 [Fall 2010]); and “Mysticism in African Thought” in New Dictionary of the History of Ideas (Scribner & Sons, 2004).
+Press, 2013); “Lateral and Hierarchical Religious Difference in the Qur’an,” in Understanding Religious Pluralism (forthcoming 2013); “John Paul II and Islam” in The Interfaith Theology of John Paul II (forthcoming 2013); “From Sexual Difference to Religious Difference: Toward a Muslima Theology of Religious Pluralism” in Muslima Theology: The Voices of Muslim Women Theologians (Peter Lang, 2013); “‘Mapping’ the Religious Other: The Second Vatican Council’s Approach to Protestantism,” (Journal of Ecumenical Studies 45:4 [Fall 2010]); and “Mysticism in African Thought” in New Dictionary of the History of Ideas (Scribner & Sons, 2004).

 Dr. Lamptey has presented papers at the American Academy of Religion, the Middle East Studies Association, the International Symposium on Islam, Salvation and the Fate of Others, and Georgetown University’s Understanding Religious Pluralism Conference.
 She has taught numerous public classes on Islam, cross-cultural and religious diversity, and cultural arts at organizations including the Smithsonian Institution, the Kennedy Center, the American Association of University Women, and Migrant Head Start.
 Her research focuses on theologies of religious pluralism, comparative religion, and feminist theology.